YenTheFirst/card_inventory_db/README.md

 This describes individual cards, including unique identifying information.
 Each card has exactly scanned\_image, and a location in exactly one box.

-- rowid - unique primary key
+- id - unique primary key
 - scanned\_image\_id - a reference to a single row in the scanned\_images db.
 - box\_id - a reference to the box this card is in.
 - box\_index - an integer describing where in the box this card is.
 Interperetation depends on the box, and is not currently defined.